Mont Collon

 Mont Collon (3,637 m) is a mountain of the Swiss Pennine Alps in the canton of Valais.
 Its glaciated north face dominates the view south from the village of Arolla.

-The ascent over the West Ridge, first made by A. Cust and F. Gardiner with the guides Peter Knubel and Johannes Knubel of St. Niklaus in the canton Valais on 3 August 1876, is now the normal route.
+The ascent over the West Ridge, first made by A. Cust and Frederick Gardiner with the guides Peter Knubel and Johannes Knubel of St. Niklaus in the canton Valais on 3 August 1876, is now the normal route.